What is the Role of a Financial Planner?

 People buy insurance because they think it is the right thing to do.
 However, many individuals do not understand their policies, and they waste money on unnecessary premiums.

 Financial planners can help individuals determine what insurance coverage is right for them and how much money should be spent on ensuring assets against risks such as theft.
-For example, an individual may not need car insurance if they drive a car that is in poor condition.
+For example, a commercial trucking company may not get appropriate coverage from simple vehicle insurance.
+They need to understand the trucking liabilities and select the insurance for cargo coverage, physical damage, general liability, and more.
+For more information, you can visit the URL here.

 6. Create Tax-Efficient Strategies